 - Turn the shrimp over and add the drained can of diced tomatoes and mushroom-vegetable mix to the pan.
 Cook for another 5 minutes or until the vegetables and tomatoes are warm.

 To make grits

-- Once the shrimp have marinated, start by preparing the grits.
-Bring chicken stock to a boil in a large saucepan.
-Once the stock is rapidly boiling, add 1 C of dry grits and stir to make sure the stock and grits are well combined.
+- Bring chicken stock to a boil in a large saucepan.
+Once the stock is rapidly boiling, add 1 C of dry grits and stir.
 Reduce the heat to low and continue to cook for about 10-12 minutes, stirring occasionally.

 - Once the grits have thickened to about the consistency of pudding and the mix starts to pull away from the sides, add the heavy cream and buttermilk and continue to stir to combine.
 Cook for about 15 minutes until the consistency is thickened but isn’t stiff.

 - Once your grits have reached the desired consistency, add the cheese, green portion of the scallions, salt, pepper and Cajun seasoning and stir to combine.
 Continue to cook until the cheese is totally melted or about 2 minutes.

 - You can keep the grits warm on the very lowest heat setting, stirring often.
 If the grits get too thick, add a touch of chicken stock to loosen the mix.

 - Chop the cooked bacon into small pieces.
 Serve with about 1 C of grits topped with shrimp and sauce, green onions and crumbled bacon.
 Finish with lemon zest.

 Yes.
 Just be sure to thaw before marinading.